Anterior median fissure of spinal cord

-The anterior median fissure of the spinal cord has an average depth of about 3 mm, but this is increased in the lower part of the spinal cord.
+The anterior median fissure of the spinal cord is a deep midline groove of the anterior spinal cord.
+It divides the white matter of the anterior spinal cord nearly in two.
+The spinal pia mater extends into the fissure to line the surfaces of the spinal cord.

+Anatomy

-It contains a double fold of pia mater, and its floor is formed by a transverse band of white matter, the anterior white commissure, which is perforated by blood vessels on their way to or from the central part of the spinal cord.
+It has an average depth of about 3 mm, but this is increased in the lower part of the spinal cord.
+It contains a double fold of pia mater.
+Its floor is formed by a transverse band of white matter - the anterior white commissure - which is perforated by blood vessels on their way to or from the central part of the spinal cord.

+Relations

 The anterior median fissure provides a groove in which the anterior spinal artery sits.

-From here, it provides the anterior part of the spinal cord.
-It is sourced from the segmental medullary arteries and the segmental spinal arteries which are sourced from the intercostal arteries.
+Clinical significance

+Imaging

-The anterior median fissure (AMF) may be identified on computerized tomography (CT) myelograms, but more commonly on magnetic resonance imaging (MRI) scans.
+The anterior median fissure may be identified on computerized tomography (CT) myelograms, but more commonly on magnetic resonance imaging (MRI) scans.
 The AMF has a characteristic appearance on MRI scans that differs from the MRI appearance of the central canal.